 You don’t want to feel shame and I don’t want you to either.
 So, what would it be like to drop the shame?
 The past is done.
 The systems are set.
 And if you want it or not, you will benefit from that history.
 No amount of pretending will change that.
 The question is what will you do now?
-Keep feeling bad about yourself or fix poor actions (or inaction) you’ve taken?
+Keep feeling bad about yourself or fix poor actions (or inaction) that you’ve taken?
 There is nothing shameful inherently about being white.
-It is a culture, specifically white American culture, that has a very problematic history and some good qualities.
+It is a culture, specifically white American culture, that has a very problematic history alongside of some good qualities.

 Okay, but how?

-Be ok with losing some people.
+Be okay with losing some people.
 There may be Black people who are unable to walk with you on your journey and that doesn’t make it less important.
 What is important to accept is that you won’t be treated well by all white people.
 By choosing to hold yourself accountable for the everyday racism in your life, it also calls others out.
 Plus in time you may be unable to excuse racism in your loved ones and it will create conflict.
 The strains on those relationships are a natural by-product of going against society.

-I’ve decided this is a going to be an ongoing web of meta reflection on the individuals part in racism (or any isms for that matter) and how to break those patterns and forge your world and values.
-Next up what really is privilege and what could be a better way of talking about it.
+I’ve decided this is a going to be an ongoing web of meta-reflection on the individuals’ part in racism (or any -isms for that matter) and how to break those patterns and forge your world and values.
+Next up: ‘What really is privilege, and what could be a better way of talking about it?’

-If you want an easy place to start with understanding shame, here is a good place to start
+If you want an easy place to start with understanding shame, here is a good place to start.